What is Cyber Security Awareness?

 October is National Cyber Security Awareness Month, so this is a great time to learn more about how you can protect yourself from cyber crimes.
-Here are a few things you can do to protect yourself from online fraud:
+Cyber Security Awareness means:

 - Use strong passwords.
 Never use a password that can be easily guessed, such as the name of a child or pet, your place of birth, or your mother's maiden name.
 A strong password will have a minimum of eight characters and contain a mix of letters, numbers and special characters.

 - Make sure the website you are using is secure.
 Double check to make sure the company you are doing business with is using a secure website before entering any personal information online.
 Look to see that the browser URL begins with "https" rather than "http."
 The "s" indicates the site is secure.

 - Shop online using a credit card with fraud protection.
 If online hackers do get your information, you are less likely to suffer personal loss as a result of any fraudulent charges.

 - Don't conduct personal business online while connected via a public Wi-Fi network.
 Make sure you are using a secure internet connection before engaging in online banking or entering sensitive financial information online.